Camogie in County Cork: Clubs

-Tye Intermediate title was won by Ballinascarthy GAA who beat Sliabh Rua in their final.
-This is 2 titles in a row for the West Cork outfit.
-It also is 2 county final losses for Sliabh Rua however.
-Captain Moira Barrett lead by example as she hit 2-4 from play.
+The Intermediate title was won by Ballinacarthy who beat Sliabh Rua in their final.
+This was the second title in a row for the West Cork outfit.
+It was also two county final losses for Sliabh Rua, however.
+Captain Moira Barrett led by example as she hit 2-4 from play.

-Premier Intermediate Champs Ballincollig were granted a bye to the Munster Club Final as they await the Tipperary winners.
+Premier Intermediate Champs Ballincollig won the Munster Championship also, and made it all the way to the All Ireland final before a four point defeat against Camross of Laois.

-The Premier Junior title was won by East Cork side Aghada GAA on a scoreline of 3-12 to 2-11 against a Bishopstown GAA side who were debutants in this grade following last year’s success.
+The Premier Junior title was won by East Cork side Aghada on a scoreline of 3-12 to 2-11 against a Bishopstown side who were debutants in this grade following the previous year’s success.

-Youghal GAA were the Junior A winners.
-They beat Blarney GAA in blustery and WET conditions showing great determination as it was tit for tat all game.
+Youghal won the [year] [Cork Junior A Hurling/Football] Championship, defeating Blarney in the final [score, e.g. 1–14 to 0–12].
+The match was played in wet and windy conditions.

-Junior B winners were Barryroe GAA as they played off in a West Cork derby against Kilmeen & Kilbree GAA goals proved the difference in that game.
+Junior B winners were Barryroe as they played off in a West Cork derby against Kilmeen & Kilbree GAA goals proved the difference in that game.

-The Junior C title went to Castlemartyr GAA after they brushed aside a well fancied Macroom side Laochra Óg.
+The Junior C title went to Castlemartyr after they won over the favorites from Macroom side Laochra Óg.

-Laochra Óg are ANOTHER side to lose 2 in a row.
+Laochra Óg are another side to lose 2 in a row.

-In the Second and Third team competitions Éire Óg GAA (Cork) Face off against St Finbarrs in the Barry O’Sullivan (Junior B2) Championship.
+In the Second and Third team competitions Éire Óg Face off against St Finbarr's in the Barry O’Sullivan (Junior B2) Championship.

-The Lillie O’Sullivan Competition was won by Ballinora GAA after beating Glen Rovers GAA with a strong performance.
+The Lillie O’Sullivan Competition was won by Ballinora after beating Glen Rovers with a strong performance.

-In the Lily Grant Championship it was a win for Aghabullogue GAA’s 3rd team as they proved too strong for Midleton GAA.
+In the Lily Grant Championship it was a win for Aghabullogue’s 3rd team as they proved too strong for Midleton.

 The SE Systems Minor Championships are ongoing as teams across all 4 grades are battling hard.